Expedia Group: History

 In February 2020, Expedia announced it was cutting 3,000 jobs, roughly 12% of the workforce, citing a "disappointing 2019".
 Diller, in his role as acting CEO, stated the company had become "sclerotic and bloated" and that employees were "all life and no work".
+The company announced another reduction in workforce in February 2024, aiming to reduce 1,500 employees, 208 of which are from the Seattle office.